 A Neutral Good character and Chaotic Evil character sometimes agree that chaos is better for individuals than law and order.
 But that is where the similarities end.

 Chaotic Evil characters are out for themselves above all else and they may be motivated to spread Evil for Evil’s sake.
-A Neutral Good character, however, wants to do good in the world above all else, even if it means making personal sacrifices to do so.
+A Neutral Good character, however, wants to do good in the world above all else, even if it means putting the needs of others before their own.

 To delve deeper into the Neutral Good alignment, see my article.